-- Directing funds from environmental fines to be spent in the communities that are most impacted by the specific violations that occurred - Banning water shut offs for non-payment and incentivizing water affordability programs - Considering the cumulative impact to air and water quality of adjacent communities for all permits requested in a given zip code instead of considering impacts of each permit individually - Requiring EGLE and other state agencies to more fully incorporate public comment into their permitting decisions - Establishing Michigan Public Service Commission oversight of water utilities and rates
+- Directing funds from environmental fines to be spent in the communities that are most impacted by the specific violations that occurred.
+(SB 54 of 2021)

+- Banning water shut offs for non-payment and incentivizing water affordability programs.
+(HB 4313 of 2021)

+- Considering the cumulative impact to air and water quality of adjacent communities for all permits requested in a given zip code instead of considering impacts of each permit individually.
+(SB 109, 439 of 2021)

+- Requiring EGLE and other state agencies to more fully incorporate public comment into their permitting decisions.

+- Establishing Michigan

+Public Service Commission

+oversight of water utilities

+and rates.

+- Adapting the Justice 40

+initiative for Michigan,

+which would direct at least

+40% of state climate and

+clean energy investments

+into disadvantaged

+communities.